 Priority C1 carriageways

-Council roads of primary importance and which form a strategic network, these being strategic, main distributor and secondary distributor roads and comprise main urban traffic routes, the main routes to larger schools, major bus routes and routes to main Emergency Service establishments.
+Council roads of primary importance and which form a strategic network.
+These are strategic, main distributor and secondary distributor roads and comprise main urban traffic routes, the main routes to larger schools, major bus routes and routes to main Emergency Service establishments.

-A list of all priority 1 routes will be held within the Winter Service Schedule and can also be found on our gritting map.
+A list of all Priority 1 routes will be held within the Winter Service Schedule and can be found on our gritting map.

 Treatment and times